 Apple Mac OS X computers are especially useful for designers, and many creative professionals choose to regularly update to the latest Mac hardware.

-But choosing the right Mac for design work can be a challenge.
-Apple creates a whole range of Mac OS X laptops (MacBooks) and desktop computers.
-Although all Apple Macs are great, some are better suited to design than others.
+But choosing the right Mac for graphic design work can be a challenge.
+Apple creates a whole range of Mac OS X laptops (MacBooks) and iMac or Mac Pro desktop computers.
+Although we think all Apple Macs are great, some are better suited to design than others.

-Apple's Mac range for graphic designers
+Buying advice: Apple's Mac range for graphic designers

-However, there is a downside to both of these machines in the form of the 'glossy' display that all Apple computers now come with.
+However, there is a down side to these machines in the form of the 'glossy' display that all Apple computers now come with.
 These displays are best for video, and digital graphic design work (because it's the type of display your content will be eventually viewed on).
-But ‘glossy’ displays do not offer as print colour reproduction to the same accuracy as 'matt' displays, so print designers often take a dislike to them.
+But glossy displays do not offer print colour reproduction to the same degree of accuracy as 'matt' displays, so print designers often take a dislike to them.